The Outsiders Club

 For GPs and other health and social care professionals to feel more comfortable initiating conversations around sex.
 This website is praised by many other charities and it includes a film, posters and resources.

 The School of Sex for people with disabilities

-Currently being written by sexually experienced people with disabilities and those who provide them with sexual services.
-Covering all kinds of things such as how to gain sexual confidence and become proactive, how to deal with the sex and relationship problems of diabetes, and how to find a partner when you are blind.
+Written by sexually experienced people with disabilities and those who support them including sex workers, care staff and enablers, etc. Covering all kinds of topics such as how to gain sexual confidence and become proactive, how to deal with the sex and relationship problems of diabetes, and how to enjoy sex when you have had a stroke.